How to Fix WHEA Uncorrectable Error When Overclocking Your Computer

 If you experience a Whea_Uncorrectable_Error when you’re overclocking your computer, you may need to disable it from the BIOS.
 To do this, open the Control Panel and click Update & Security.
 Next, choose Advanced Startup and Recovery.
 Scroll down to the Advanced options tab.
 Look for the Overclocking option.
 If this option is disabled, your CPU will not be able to overclock effectively.
+You can also hire a computer repair company to slove the issue.

 Another way to fix this error is to run a PC repair tool.
 This software is designed to scan and repair your operating system from the inside.
 It can fix various types of computer errors and prevent viruses.
 It also helps improve the performance of your PC.
 While using a PC repair tool is not required, it does come with a number of benefits.